elmtree-askmo/cloudcannon-app/content/learn/history-of-the-world/how-did-punitive-expeditions-contribute-to-the-conflict-between-settlers-and-aboriginal-people-during-colonial-history.md

 score: 9.0
 related_article1:
     id: 169024
+    title: >-
-    title: What were the main challenges faced in the memorialization of Aboriginal resistance during the colonial period?
+        What were the main challenges faced in the memorialization of Aboriginal resistance during the colonial period?
     subject: History of the World
     url: /learn/history-of-the-world/questions/what-were-the-main-challenges-faced-in-the-memorialization-of-aboriginal-resistance-during-the-colonial-period
 related_article2:
-    id: 169036
+    id: 169025
-    title: What are the main challenges faced in the preservation of Aboriginal heritage sites?
+    title: >-
+        Identify and describe the significance of one notable memorial related to Aboriginal massacres.
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-are-the-main-challenges-faced-in-the-preservation-of-aboriginal-heritage-sites
+    url: /learn/history-of-the-world/questions/identify-and-describe-the-significance-of-one-notable-memorial-related-to-aboriginal-massacres
 related_article3:
-    id: 169029
+    id: 169028
-    title: How do historical narratives influence public memory and commemoration practices?
+    title: >-
+        Discuss the impact of modern-day challenges on the cultural identity of Aboriginal people.
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-do-historical-narratives-influence-public-memory-and-commemoration-practices
+    url: /learn/history-of-the-world/questions/discuss-the-impact-of-modernday-challenges-on-the-cultural-identity-of-aboriginal-people
 related_article4:
-    id: 169037
+    id: 169025
-    title: How do museums and exhibitions contribute to the historical interpretation of Aboriginal history?
+    title: >-
+        Identify and describe the significance of one notable memorial related to Aboriginal massacres.
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-do-museums-and-exhibitions-contribute-to-the-historical-interpretation-of-aboriginal-history
+    url: /learn/history-of-the-world/questions/identify-and-describe-the-significance-of-one-notable-memorial-related-to-aboriginal-massacres
 related_article5:
-    id: 169025
+    id: 169030
-    title: Identify and describe the significance of one notable memorial related to Aboriginal massacres.
+    title: >-
+        What were the key government policies that led to the Stolen Generations, and how have they been addressed in historical context?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/identify-and-describe-the-significance-of-one-notable-memorial-related-to-aboriginal-massacres
+    url: /learn/history-of-the-world/questions/what-were-the-key-government-policies-that-led-to-the-stolen-generations-and-how-have-they-been-addressed-in-historical-context
 ---

 &nbsp;